dfk-paris/own-reality/README.md

 results for the current search, the widget or-general-filters is required on the same page
 * `<or-item-list type="magazines"></or-item-list>`: shows the full list of magazines.
-You may also use "articles" or "interviews" instead of "magazines".
+You may also use “articles” or “interviews” instead of “magazines”.
 * `<or-chronology-ranges></or-chronology-ranges>`: shows a list of links (one for each year)
 * `<or-chronology-results></or-chronology-results>`: shows the chronology